kiitdev/kiit-site/src/hugo/slatekit-v3/content/info/contact.md

 # Support
-We prioritize issues/tickets so they fall into one of the release schedules listed above ( e.g. hot-fixes, patches, minor features, major upgrades).
+We all have full-time jobs and are not available for immediate requests.
+Issues/tickets are prioritized into one of the release schedules listed above ( e.g. hot-fixes, patches, minor features, major upgrades).
 {{% break %}}

 # Discuss